thomasgardner/site-template-drupal/web/libraries/jquery.inputmask/README.md

 Default: true

 ### shiftPositions
-Shift position of the mask entries on entry and deletion.
+Alter the behavior of the char shifting on entry or deletion.

-In some cases shift the mask enties isn't desired.
+In some cases shifting the mask entries or deletion should be more restrictive.
 Ex. date masks.
 Shifting month to day makes no sense

 Default: true

+true = shift on the "def" match false = shift on the "nativeDef" match

 ## General
 ### set a value and apply mask